zendesk/samson/plugins/docker_binary_builder/README.md

 docker build image.
 That way you could then instruct Maven to use '/build/cache/.m2' as the cache directory for all your projects.

-You can also provide a script named 'pre_binary_build.sh' to be ran, before the docker binary plugin starts building the image.
+You can also provide a script named 'pre_binary_build.sh' to be ran before the docker binary plugin starts building the image.

 The build container will also receive all global (`All` selected in the env var's combo box) environment variables that are configured for a project, assuming the `env` plugin is enabled.